wodx521/keepasshttp-connector/README.md

 4. KeePass/KeePassXC version
 5. pages on which the error occur

-KeePassHttp-Connector Copyright © 2010-2017 Perry Nguyen
+KeePassHttp-Connector Copyright © 2017 Andy Brandt
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.